 this blog is about writing. about why we should write. not everything below is mine...i wish it was. but I just wanted it all in one place for the both of us. i hope it inspires you to pick up a pen. there are certain things that i read that make me smile while still crying tears of passion. for once, i belong. for once, i fit. for once, im understood. thats what these passages do for me. whenever i am feeling like an alien, feeling alone, i read these & know that somewhere, someone understands.

-the rarest thing I know." - Einstein
+"Happiness in intelligent people is the rarest thing I know." - Einstein to his therapist. |

 “You should date a girl who reads.
 Date a girl who spends her money on books instead of clothes, who has problems with closet space because she has too many books.
 Date a girl who has a list of books she wants to read.